Dealing with death as a nurse

 Dealing with Death as a Nurse

-Nursing can yield many personal rewards, satisfaction and joy.
-It can also be the source of many challenges and frustrations.
-Nurses are vital healthcare professionals and see countless patients through horrendous injuries and severe illnesses that could easily take their lives.
-Unfortunately, they may experience the death of a patient in any routine workday, and the impact can be extreme.
+Nursing is a caring profession.
+Many nurses entered the profession to help and provide for the sick on their healing journey.
+Inevitably, that includes providing care for the dying.
+Nurses see countless patients through horrendous injuries and severe illnesses that could easily take their lives.
+Unfortunately, dealing with death as a nurse may happen during any routine workday, and the impact can be extreme.
 Overcoming the loss of a patient is never easy.
-Continue reading for guidance and resources for dealing with death as a nurse, including advice from several nurses with firsthand experience.
+Continue reading for thoughtful guidance and practical resources to navigate these moments, including advice from several nurses with firsthand experience.

-Nurses working in critical care units, emergency rooms, cardiology, oncology or geriatrics may experience more deaths than peers in other fields.
-However, the diverse array of leading causes of death outlined by the Centers for Disease Control and Prevention (CDC) in 2020 indicates that nurses from any field could face losing a patient.
-The CDC listed the following as the leading causes of death that year:
+Nurses working in critical care units, emergency departments, cardiology, palliative care or geriatrics may experience more deaths than peers in other fields.
+However, the diverse array of leading causes of death outlined by the Centers for Disease Control and Prevention (CDC) indicates that nurses from any field could face losing a patient.
+The CDC listed the following as the leading causes of death in the U.S. in 2022:

 • Cancer